 Early designs for the Zeta Gundam's Wave Rider form.
 In the second of these, the mobile suit's head protrudes from the top, as in the transformation process shown above.

-Zeta Gundam early design by Kazumi Fujita, head detail by Mamoru Nagano.
+Zeta Gundam early design by Kazumi Fujita, head detail widely attributed—perhaps incorrectly—to Mamoru Nagano.

 Fujita's design is dated January 11, 1985.
-Nagano's drawing was used as the basis for the original opening sequence.
+This head detail was used as the basis for the original opening sequence.

 Revised transformation process.
 In this version of the transformation, the "flying armor" on the Zeta's back is a single unit that slides over the mobile suit's head to cover its chest.